AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Improved Canvas performance during text editing.  <!-- GS-5118 -->

 * Added missing spaces between strings on the [!DNL Create] Email or Meta ad Canvas. <!-- GS-5019 -->

+* Editors can now save a file with names that contain special characters after editing in Express. <!-- GS-6131 -->

 #### Localization